Thursday, 30 July 2020

 The part of the book which required a huge depth of careful research is the chapter “We will remember them”.
 Within those pages are many details about each of the thirty-one.
 It includes their date and location of birth, their parents, their occupations, spouses and siblings, date of enlistment, military training, the ships which took them to Britain, in chronological order their military movements and battle involvements in France and Belgium, then finally the circumstances of their deaths.
 Most of this information was made available with much gratitude from Library and Archives Canada ~ Personnel Records of the First World War.

 This chapter is written in a very personal way to give a “voice” to each of the thirty-one, it includes where possible photos of the guys, their family, their graves in France or Belgium and where they have no known grave, their inscriptions on memorials in Europe.
-Also, within this chapter are the occasional selected scanned extracts from their hand-written military records, this include sign-up papers, in the event of death their will, pay records, injuries and much more.
+Also, within this chapter are the occasional selected scanned extracts from their hand-written military records, this includes sign-up papers, in the event of death their will, pay records, injuries and much more.

-A chapter “The Regiments and Units” covers all the twenty-two regiments and military units each served in throughout the war, it includes pictures of the relevant cap badges and other related information.
+The chapter “The Regiments and Units” covers all the twenty-two regiments and military units each served in throughout the war, it includes pictures of the relevant cap badges and other related information.
 This section of the book also tells of where and when the regiments were formed and summarizes the various theaters of war each fought in during WWI.

 The final chapter “The Troop Ships”, gives details on all the thirteen troop ships which transported the guys on their one-way trip to Britain before deployment to France or Belgium.
 Within this part of the book are photographs of each ship, data on where they were built and some additional information about their post-war existence.